-Are the same in also possessing these marks and physical signs,
+Are the same in also possessing thes

-Still, their purity, radiance and pleasing appearance

-Can never compare with those of the Tathāgata.
+Are the same in also possessing these marks and physical signs, Still, their purity, radiance and pleasing appearance Can never compare with those of the Tathāgata.

-If from a bodhisattva's mind of goodness

-There were to come a single measure [of cause] for each instant, The causes for a wheel-turning king's marks and physical signs Could not equal even one of these.
+If from a bodhisattva's mind of goodness There were to come a single measure [of cause] for each instant, The causes for a wheel-turning king's marks and physical signs Could not equal even one of these.

-When a single person courses through a myriad koțīs of kalpas, Cultivating the generation and growth of roots of goodness, Considering [the requisites for] just one hair of a buddha's body, This [person's] causal practices still could not bring that about.
+When a single person courses through a myriad koṭīs of kalpas, Cultivating the generation and growth of roots of goodness, Considering [the requisites for] just one hair of a buddha's body, This [person's] causal practices still could not bring that about.